I’m product-testing & tasting my way through the army of protein powders, one can at a time.

-Better sodium #s vs. Vital Proteins & Sports Research
+Better sodium numbers vs. Vital Proteins & Sports Research

 For the same single serving of 2 scoops/4 Tbsp/20 grams, Bulletproof Collagen Protein has about half as much sodium as Sports Research & Vital Protein have in theirs.

-Bulletproof Collagen has a better amino acid profile
+Bulletproof Collagen has a better amino acids profile

-Bulletproof Collagen Protein also has a better amino acid profile than these two other top brands, especially vs. Vital Proteins.
+Bulletproof Collagen Protein also has a better amino acids profile than these two other top brands, especially vs. Vital Proteins.

 Specifically, Bulletproof has higher amounts of: